facebookresearch/labgraph/extensions/lg_audiogen/README.md

 * `model, -m`: name of the Audiocraft AudioGen model to use, default is 'facebook/audiogen-medium'.
 * `output, -o`: name of the output file.
 * `batch`: file name for batch audio description.
+* `activities, -a`: comma-separated string or `.ics` calendar file containing events.
+* `gpt`: New: flag to enable GPT model for activities description enhancement.
+* `deterministic`: New: flag to enable deterministic generation.
+* `dates, -dt`: New: date in the format 'YYYY-MM-DD' or as a range 'YYYY-MM-DD,YYYY-MM-DD'.

 ### Example